Sullivan Fortner: Later life and career

 In 2009, Fortner was part of vibraphonist Stefon Harris' band, including for a tour of Europe.
 Fortner was pianist in trumpeter Roy Hargrove's quintet from 2010 to 2017.
 Fortner became strongly influenced by fellow pianist Barry Harris from 2011, when he realised that his knowledge of the music was too shallow.
 Fortner recorded with the Hargrove band's saxophonist, Justin Robinson, in 2013.
 In 2015, Fortner was the winner of the American Piano Awards Cole Porter Fellowship in Jazz, a prize that consists of "$50,000, the opportunity to record for Mack Avenue Records, and two years of professional career services and development".

 In early 2015, Fortner's quartet contained saxophonist Tivon Pennicott, bassist Ameen Saleem and drummer Jeremy "Bean" Clemons.
 Fortner's first release as leader was Aria from Impulse!
 Records, and received a four-star review from DownBeat magazine.
 The next, Moments Preserved, was mainly a trio album, with Saleem and Clemons, but Hargrove also played on three of the tracks.
 Fortner played on some of the tracks that formed Paul Simon's album In the Blue Light.

-For the 2026 Grammy Awards, he received a nomination for the album Southern Nights for the Best Jazz Instrumental Album category.
+At the 2026 Grammy Awards, Fortner was a winner for Best Jazz Instrumental Album for Southern Nights.